Best Bug Tracking Software: Free and Paid. How to choose the best bug tracking tool

 Premium plan: 14 usd per user / Teams of 11+

 This system was originally designed to manage projects of small groups, and it suits best for small teams that only start a project and don't want to spend much money on large BTS.
 It uses a flexible Kanban project management methodology.

 This system is a Web application and is more often used not only as a bug tracker but also as a project management system.
 Projects distributed on boards that look very clear.
-On boards, tasks can be sorted into columns according to the principle of boards in kanban: new tasks, tasks in the queue, tasks in work, completed tasks, and so on.
+On boards, tasks can be sorted into columns according to the principle of boards in kanban: new tasks, tasks in the queue, tasks in work, completed tasks, etc.

 Tasks marked in different colors.
 Attributes, as such, are not provided for in this system.
 But you can use color markers to assign severity or priority.
 Certain users can be added to the different boards, where they can be assigned to tasks, where they write comments as they progress.
 Also, in the system, there is the ability to create checklists.